jplatts12/research/polkadot/README.md

 So let us start with abstract state machines.
 A state machine has a certain state type and state transition type.
 As the time goes on, state transitions occur.

 The data that determines the state transitions is structured as bundles of transactions - individual small state transitions triggered by the users of the system.
 Each bundle is called a block.
-In order to achieve its properties, ensures that those blocks are hash connected forming joint data structure.
+In order to achieve its properties, Polkadot ensures that those blocks are hashed together to form a joint data structure.

 ## 1. Specification of the Polkadot Runtime Environment